DigitalGeographyLab/green-paths-2/README.rst

-_"In a galaxy of routes, the green path you must choose.
-Join the Greenside" - Yoda (gpt-4), "The Green Paths 2: The Return of the Greenery!_
+"In a galaxy of routes, the green path you must choose.
+Join the Greenside" - Yoda (gpt-4), "The Green Paths 2: The Return of the Greenery

 **Green Paths 2 (GP2) is a Multi-objective exposure routing for healthier paths choices.**